 Conditions that may cause elbow symptoms

-- Osteoarthritis may cause pain that is worse in the morning but improves during the day.
+- Osteoarthritis may cause pain that's worse in the morning but improves during the day.
 Other types of arthritis, such as rheumatoid arthritis, gout, and lupus, can also affect the elbow.

 - A pinched nerve can cause elbow pain with numbness and tingling.